TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-K30-Ultra.md

 fastboot reboot
 ```

+### Another way to flash GSI on cezanne
+Download [GSI-packer-tools](https://github.com/ChasonJiang/GSI-packer-tools/releases) and upzip it

+Prepare a stock MIUI firmware(Android11 must)

+Rename GSI to gsi.img, then copy the stock MIUI and it to the "input" directory in GSI-packer-tools

+Click build.bat and choose '2'

+Wait a minute and you will get a gsi_rom.zip in "output" directory

+Flash it via twrp,and disabled-vbmeta.zip is a must

+Magisk 23+ if you need, flash it before disabled-vbmeta.zip

 # Important note about recovery

 I had difficulties reflashing the stock MIUI rom with Mi Flash Tool, and other MTK flash tools as this processor is unsupported.